Flare Fireplaces FAQ – Installation, Controls & Troubleshooting

 Media Arrangement

-Please pay close and careful attention to the arrangement of your media over the burner port.
+Please pay close and careful attention to the media arrangement over the burner port.
 While Flare supports covering the full base of the firebox with crushed glass, small fragments of media can clog the small ports that gas is channeled through, causing incomplete combustion.
 With driftwood, logs and branches, placing branches to arch over the burner ports can also cause byproduct which is normally pulled out of the fireplace through the coaxial pipe to become trapped under the branch/driftwood.
 Ensure bends are pointed down if placement across port is required to ensure the most chemical waste can be removed from the firebox post combustion.

 Vent Restrictor

 Your vent restrictor is utilized to restrict the speed at which fresh air is brought into the fireplace and products of combustion are removed.
 If there is an imbalance in this closed combustion environment, soot is one possible result.
 Vent restrictors can be adjusted on all Flare Fireplaces.
+See Details in the Installation Manual (pg 60)

 Vent Run Verification